DannyFung97/near-mons/README.md

          '33': '0',
       }

-   A map of for reference to elemental weaknesses.
+   A map for reference to elemental weaknesses.
 For example, fire is weak to water, water is weak to grass, etc.

       export const elementMap: {
          'fire': 'water',